rakuyoMo/rakuyoMo/README.md

 public enum Rakuyo: String {

-    case 🤪 = "My name is 鸡翅, you can also call me rakuyo.
+    case 🤩 = "My name is 鸡翅, you can also call me rakuyo.
 A typical Gemini."

-    case 👨🏼‍💻 = "I am an iOS software engineer working in Tianjin."
+    case 📱 = "I am an iOS software engineer working in Tianjin."

     case ⌨️ = "I use Swift, Objective-C, Shell, Ruby, etc."

     case ✨ = "I am passionate about user interface and attach great importance to user experience."

-    case 📧 = "You can contact me through the issues in this repo, or rakuyo.mo@gmail.com"
+    case 💬 = "Talk via issues in this repo, or email: rakuyo.mo@gmail.com"

     case 🧚 = "Fun fact: This is my girlfriend [盖](https://github.com/xxgail) ❤ .
 She is very charming and always cute" }